It’s a gas!

 So it’s important that you make sure gas safety is at the top of your checklist, whether you’re hiring out your unit or using it for your own holidays.

-September 19th marks the start of Gas Safety Week to raise awareness of the dangers of poorly maintained gas appliances, which can cause leaks, fires, explosions and carbon monoxide poisoning.
+September marks Gas Safety Week to raise awareness of the dangers of poorly maintained gas appliances, which can cause leaks, fires, explosions and carbon monoxide poisoning.
 So, here we bring you some gas safety tips.

 Gas safety checklist